 in certain circumstances, especially if the reason that eggy no longer wants to walk is due to fear because something or someone scared them on a walk (such as an attack), then you may wish to contact a dog behaviourist

 However, there are some things you can do to help build their confidence and make walks a positive and fun experience again

 As with nervous or anxious dogs, you need to take baby steps and introduce the triggers slowly

-It may be that even the site of the walking gear can cause stress so we need to make this a positive experience by laying the harness on the floor and getting them to sniff it and then as you slowly pick it up to put the harness on rewarding them with treats.
-The next step is to add the cue works such as “shall we go out?” and offer more teats.
-Remove the harness and repeat this two or three ires slowly removing the treats
+It may be that even the site of the walking gear can cause stress, so we need to make this a positive experience by laying the harness on the floor and getting them to sniff it and then, as you slowly pick it up to put the harness on rewarding them with treats.
+The next step is to add cue works such as “Shall we go out?” and offer more teats.
+Remove the harness and repeat this two or three times, slowly removing the treats.

-It may also be that your dog is just having an off day and so doesn’t want a walk.
-If occasionally you find they don’t want to go out especially as they get older and don’t force the situation
+It may also be that your dog is just having an off day and doesn’t want a walk.
+If occasionally you find they don’t want to go out, especially as they get older, don’t force the situation.

 Play games instead

-If it is too hot for a walk or your dog simply refuses to go for a walk then play some bai games.
-Mental stimulation is just as good as going out for a walk and can tire them out Play a game of fin it or the muffin tin game.
-Some brain games can be made from simple materials around d the house other more complex ones can be brought online
+If it is too hot for a walk or your dog refuses to go for a walk, then play some bai games.
+Mental stimulation is just as good as going out for a walk and can tire them out.
+Play a game of fin it or the muffin tin game.
+Some brain games can be made from simple materials around d the house.
+Other more complex ones can be brought online.

-Occasionally you come across a dog that is quite happy to just go outside and do their business and spend the rest of the time at home.
-If your dog is like this then don’t worry.
-Make sure they go out for comfort breaks and to check the daily wee-mail The rest of the time you can play games at home so that your dog still lives a happy life
+Occasionally, you come across a dog that is quite happy to go outside and do its business and spend the rest of the time at home.
+If your dog is like this, then don’t worry.
+Make sure they go out for comfort breaks and to check the daily wee-mail.
+You can play games at home the rest of the time, so your dog still lives a happy life.